The Legend of Zelda: Link's Awakening

 - DX: 05BA83

 None of these areas exist on the map.
 The most likely spot for the first one (at the northeast end of the Face Shrine area) is labeled "Rapids Ride"; the Southern Face Shrine is just labeled as "Face Shrine", and the Animal Village sign just says "→ Welcome to the Animal Village!".
+The meanings of the original Japanese strings are the same, except for the last one, which is "どうぶつむらいりぐち".

 - Mono: 05374F